-Option Description Choose from these location options: Allows you to choose where to save the file to • Download file to local computer to view or save • Save file to this appliance (example.com) • Email file to Mask passwords in the Configuration Files If enabled, causes the original, encrypted password to be replaced with "" in the exported or saved file.
-Please note, however, tha configuration files with masked passwords cannot be loaded directly back into AsyncOS for Web.
-Choose from these file name options: Allows you to choose the configuration file • Use system-generated file name naming method. • Use user-defined file name:
+Option Description Choose from these location options: Allows you to choose where to save the file to Download file to local computer to view or save • Save file to this appliance (example.com) • Email file to Mask passwords in the Configuration Files If enabled, causes the original, encrypted password to be replaced with "" in the exported or saved file.
+Please note, however, that configuration files with masked passwords cannot be loaded directly back into AsyncOS for Web.
+Choose from these file name options: • Use system-generated file name • Use user-defined file name: Allows you to choose the configuration file naming method.